 It’s All in the Application

 First and foremost, you need to make sure you are applying the medication correctly.
-We know this goes back to grade school basics, but always read the instructions.
-This is especially true when it comes to topical products such as shampoos, dips or spot-on treatments.
+We know this goes back to grade school basics but always read the instructions.
+This is especially true when it comes to topical products such as shampoos, dips, or spot-on treatments.
 It is important to make sure the product reaches your pet’s skin and doesn’t sit above their epidermal layer on the fur.
 If the product doesn’t hit the skin, it cannot be absorbed in your pet’s sebaceous glands where it works its flea-fighting magic.
 Also, make sure you are using the entire tube of medication.
-Don’t skimp and try to save a few dollars by splitting the product between months or between pet.
+Don’t skimp and try to save a few dollars by splitting the product between months or between pets.
 It will not function properly if you do so.

 Healthy Skin is a Must